runtastic/request_handler/README.md

 To set up a handler, you need create a class which inherits from `RequestHandler::Base`, providing at least the options block and a `to_dto` method with the parts you want to use.
-To use it, create a new instance of the handler passing in the request, after that you can use the handler.dto method to process and access the data.
+To use it, create a new instance of the handler passing in the request, after that you can use the handler.to_dto method to process and access the data.
 Here is a short example, check `spec/integration/request_handler_spec.rb` for a detailed one.